NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/LoggingIntoCAVATICA/README.md

 Next we want to create a project.

-Choose a title for your project, here I chose `Kids First Elements of Style`
+Choose a title for your project, here I chose `Elements of Style`

 Choose `elements-of-style-course-kids-first` Billing Group.